ali-arshadi/e-commerce-front-end/README.md

-# e-commerce-front-end
+# e-commerce-frontend
-credits to ali arshadi as developer
+credits to Ali Arshadi as frontend developer